hluo29/RCNet/README.md

 - [x] Release inference code and pretrained models.
 - [x] Release training code.

-The code and pretrained model will be made available soon.
+The code and pretrained model have be made available now!

 ## <a name="data"></a>Data Preparation

 Google Driver of MVLT Dataset: https://drive.google.com/drive/folders/1QR5TgocnWFGx2Qk75yEfqmJwvnD2CqWx?usp=sharing

-## Acknowledgement
+## <a name="installation"></a>Installation

-This project is based on [MuCAN](https://github.com/dvlab-research/Simple-SR).
-Thanks for their awesome work.
+This codebase was tested with the following environment configurations.
+It may work with other versions.

+- Ubuntu 20.04
+- CUDA 11.1
+- Python 3.8
+- PyTorch 1.7.0 + cu110
+- spatial-correlation-sampler 0.4.0

 ## Citation